 Joyce Lake DSO Iron Ore Project is Century’s most advanced project.
-In April 2015, Century (60%), through its joint venture with WISCO (40%), published the Joyce Lake Project Feasibility Study on SEDAR.
+In April 2015 the Joyce Lake Project Feasibility Study was published on SEDAR.
 An environmental impact study is also underway.

 - Open pit mining with dry crushing and screening producing 65% of products as sinter fines and 35% as lump;